jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 }
 ```

-# Start implementation
+# Start the implementation

-You create some base class for receiving posts and for sending new.
+You create some base class for receiving posts and for sending new ones.

 ```kotlin
 class PostsDaos(val computationScheduler: Scheduler,